 I was genuinely blown away, mainly as I still felt jetlagged from only arriving the evening before, I hadn’t had a chance for it to sink in.
 This is day two, this is Sri Lanka.

 Oh wait, I nearly forgot.
-We were also up at 5:30am before driving to Minneriya, to see the Negombo Fish Market (this is optional).
+We were also up at 5:30am before driving to Minneriya, to see the Negombo Fish Market (this is optional, but I recommend it when going hiking in Sri Lanka).

 Sigiriya